 What to Do at the Accident Scene

 At the scene of the incident, a person who is seriously injured in a drunk driving accident needs to report their suspicion that the driver was under the influence of alcohol to the police officer.
-They should also get medical attention to identify a proper diagnosis, then consult with a lawyer, like a personal injury lawyer from Royce Injury Attorneys, immediately whether or not they are currently eligible to pursue a case.
+They should also get medical attention to identify a proper diagnosis, then consult with a lawyer, like a car accident lawyer Kansas City, MO trusts from Royce Injury Attorneys, immediately whether or not they are currently eligible to pursue a case.
 It is much better to be safe than sorry for anyone who is seriously injured in such an accident because the timely diagnosis of the situation can dramatically increase the possibilities for a full recovery.
 Not everyone who is injured in a drunk driving accident will be able to fully recover after such a serious injury.